goladus/ff4fepr/README.md

   --shuffle-weaponatk SHUFFLE_WEAPONATK
                         Shuffles weapon attack power within specified weapon categories.
   --vary-weaponatk VARY_WEAPONATK
-                        Varies weapon attack power by -5 to 15.
+                        Varies weapon attack power (default is -5 to 15, see documentation for details) --rydia-random-calls RYDIA_RANDOM_CALLS
-  --rydia-random-calls RYDIA_RANDOM_CALLS
                         Rydia starts with additional call spells.
 Arg: <1 to 4 spells to add>
   --rydia-starting-calls RYDIA_STARTING_CALLS
                         Add additional spells to Rydia's starting calls.
 Arg: spells to add.
   --randomize-learned RANDOMIZE_LEARNED
                         Randomizes learned spells, chance to learn a spell is 1 in 1.5 times the normal level spell is learned.
+Arg: list of spellsets to randomize.
+  --randomize-spell-progression RANDOMIZE_SPELL_PROGRESSION
+                        Randomizes all learned spells.
+Arg is factor for chance per level to learn spell.
+  --randomize-spell-progression-3 RANDOMIZE_SPELL_PROGRESSION_3
+                        Randomizes all learned spells.
+Arg is ratio between decreasing or increasing the level of the spell.
+4:1 means an 80pct chance to lower level requirement and 20pct chance to raise requirement.
   --replace-commandset REPLACE_COMMANDSET
                         Replaces the commandset for specified character.
 Arg: <CharnameJoin>:<cmd1>,<cmd2>,<cmd3>
   --dual-wield DUAL_WIELD